Shah Abdul Wahhab (born 1894)

-Shah Abdul Wahhab (শাহ আব্দুল ওয়াহহাব; 1894 – 2 June 1982) was a Bangladeshi Deobandi Islamic scholar, educator, jurist, preacher (tablighi), and spiritual leader.
-He served as the second rector of Darul Uloom Hathazari, was a former vice president of the Jamiat Ulema-e-Islam, and sat on the Chittagong Court jury for 23 years.
-He was an alumnus of Darul Uloom Deoband and Mazahir Uloom and one of the disciples of Ashraf Ali Thanwi.
+Shah Abdul Wahhab (শাহ আব্দুল ওয়াহহাব; 1894 – 2 June 1982) was a Bangladeshi Deobandi Islamic scholar, educator, jurist, and spiritual leader.
+He served as the second rector of Darul Uloom Hathazari, primarily participating in administrative and educational activities.
+He was a vice president of the Jamiat Ulema-e-Islam, and sat on the Chittagong Court jury for 23 years.
+He graduated from Darul Uloom Deoband and Mazahir Uloom, and was one of the disciples of Ashraf Ali Thanwi.

-He is described as the second architect of Darul Uloom Hathazari, due to his leadership during its development and challenges.
-Besides establishing several madrasas and mosques in Bangladesh, he played a role in the Bishwa Ijtema, where he assisted in the spread of the Tablighi Jamaat across Bangladesh and Myanmar, Befaqul Madarisil Arabia Bangladesh, the Baitul Mukarram National Mosque, and the Islamic University and Bangladesh.
+Wahhab established several madrasas and mosques in Bangladesh.
+He participated in the Bishwa Ijtema and was associated with the Tablighi Jamaat movement in Bangladesh and Myanmar.
+He was also involved with the educational board Befaqul Madarisil Arabia Bangladesh, the Baitul Mukarram National Mosque, and the Islamic University, Bangladesh.

 Early life

-Shah Abd al-Wahhab was born in 1894 into a Bengali Muslim zamindar family in the village of Ruhullah Pur, Hathazari, in the Chittagong District of the Bengal Presidency.
+Shah Abdul Wahhab was born in 1894 into a Bengali Muslim zamindar family in the village of Ruhullahpur, in the Hathazari Upazila of the Chittagong District within the Bengal Presidency.
 He was the only son of Qazi Abd al-Hakim and Begum Fazilatunnesa.
 His father, a sailor, was a follower of Abdul Wahid Bengali.

-The family claims descent from Umar, the second Caliph of Islam, and served as judges under Islamic dynasties.
-Shah Abd al-Wahhab's ancestor, Shaykh Nasir ad-Din, is said to have migrated from Persia to the island of Sandwip in the Bay of Bengal.
+The family claims descent from Umar, the second Caliph of Islam.
+Shah Abdul Wahhab's ancestor, Shaykh Nasir ad-Din, is said to have migrated from Persia to the island of Sandwip in the Bay of Bengal.
 His great-grandfather, Shaykh Asʿad Ali, then moved from Sandwip to the village of Ruhullah Pur in Hathazari, Chittagong District, where the family settled.

 Education

-Shah Abd al-Wahhab began his education around the age of four under the guidance of his paternal uncle, Qazi Abdul-Bari, who was a graduate of the first batch of students at Darul Uloom Hathazari.
-He also studied under his father, Qazi Abd al-Hakim.
-After completing his primary education in the Qur'an and Persian language, his parents enrolled him at Darul Uloom Hathazari in 1904 under the supervision of Habibullah Qurayshi.
+Shah Abdul Wahhab began his education around the age of four under the guidance of his paternal uncle, Qazi Abdul-Bari, who was a graduate of the first batch of students at Darul Uloom Hathazari.
+He also studied under his father.
+After completing his primary education in the Qur'an and Persian language, his parents enrolled him at Darul Uloom Hathazari in 1904, under the supervision of Habibullah Qurayshi.
 He graduated from the Dawra-e-Hadith (Master's) program in 1914.

-Following this, Shah Abd al-Wahhab attended the Mazahir Uloom and Darul Uloom Deoband seminaries in Saharanpur, India.
+Following this, Shah Abdul Wahhab attended the Mazahir Uloom and Darul Uloom Deoband seminaries in Saharanpur, India.
 His classmates included Muhammad Tayyib Qasmi and Shafi Usmani.
 He studied Sahih al-Bukhari under Anwar Shah Kashmiri, Sahih Muslim under Shabbir Ahmad Usmani, and Muwatta Imam Malik under Aziz-ur-Rehman Usmani.
-His other teachers were Izaz Ali Amrohi and Ibrahim Balyavi.
-After completing his second Dawra-e-Hadith from Deoband, Abd al-Wahhab studied higher Hadith studies under Kashmiri and became the seminary's first Bengali to graduate from that course.
+His other teachers included Izaz Ali Amrohi and Ibrahim Balyavi.
+After completing his second Dawra-e-Hadith from Deoband, Abdul Wahhab studied higher Hadith studies under Kashmiri and became the seminary's first Bangladeshi student to graduate from that course.